patters-match/zx-basic-syntax/README.md

 ![screenshot of ZX BASIC highlighting](images/example.jpg?raw=true)

-**ZX BASIC** is an updated BASIC dialect which compiles to optimised Z80 machine code for the ZX Spectrum computer.
-[Sublime Text](https://www.sublimetext.com) code editor, like [Boriel's ZX BASIC compiler](https://zxbasic.readthedocs.io/en/docs/about/) runs on Linux, Mac OS, and Windows.
+[ZX BASIC](https://zxbasic.readthedocs.io/en/docs/about/) is an updated BASIC dialect which compiles to optimised Z80 machine code for the ZX Spectrum computer.
+The [Sublime Text](https://www.sublimetext.com) editor, like the ZX BASIC compiler, runs on Linux, Mac OS, and Windows.

-This syntax highlighter does not exhaustively match all BASIC keywords, rather it focuses on code clarity.
+This syntax highlighter does not exhaustively match all BASIC keywords, rather its focus is code clarity.
 Mariana colour scheme (pictured) is recommended over the default Monokai, since some highlights are invisible in Monokai.

-### Highlight Scope:
+### Highlighting Scope:
 - Comment lines, comment blocks, inline assembly comments
 - Strings including all [escaped characters](https://zxbasic.readthedocs.io/en/docs/syntax/#graphic-characters)
 - To avoid over-colouring, keywords are limited to conditionals and those that control execution flow